 I'm using Linux Mint for this section.
-Appimages should be universal for most Linux distributions, so this detail shouldn't be a problem for most users.
+Appimages should be universal for most Linux distributions and flavors, so this detail shouldn't be a problem for most users.

 A kind redditor, u/Unredditer, created a bash script to check for and download the latest Librewolf appimage.
 (Source)

 To make it easier for everyone, this script is published under the MIT license over in one of avoidthehack's GitHub repos.
 Previously, this script was directly hosted on our scripts.avoidthehack.com subdomain, but that subdomain has been retired.